 When it comes to drug use, parents have a significant amount of influence over their teen’s behavior.

 In fact, the American Academy of Pediatrics reports that only 26 percent of adolescents who said their parents taught them a significant amount about drugs then went on to use marijuana.
-For teens, parents can be a source of information, and the lessons they get from their parents seem to influence their choices in life.
-Parents who don’t have a history of drug use, or who don’t work in law enforcement, may be at a loss to provide children with the information they need in order to avoid drug use.
+For teens, parents are a source of information, and the lessons they get from their parents will influence their choices in life.

 Knowing what drugs look like can be vital for both parents and for teens.
 Parents with the ability to identify drugs can quickly spot drugs in the hands of their teenagers.
 Teens who can identify drugs will know when to say no when they’re offered substances by friends or peers.

 Identifying Drugs: What They Look Like

 Marijuana is an organic drug cultivated from the leaves and stems of the Cannabis sativa plant.
-Some industrious teens attempt to grow their own marijuana at home, and they may have pots full of plants with long stems holding five to seven leaflets.
 The leaves have serrated edges and tend to fan out like the fingers of the hand.
 Marijuana plants are notoriously hard to grow, and they require a significant amount of both light and water.
-Teens who grow their own plants might try to enclose them in foil-lined closets and shower them with grow lights for hours each day.
-Parents might see their electric bill go through the roof due to these additional lights, and a quick search might help them spot the growing plants.
+Teens who grow their own plants often enclose them in foil-lined closets and light them for hours each day.
+Parents might see their electric bill increase due to these additional lights.